 This was Merchant Ivory Productions’ third gorgeous adaptation of a Forster novel (following A Room with a View and Maurice).
 It was filmed in 1992.

-Derek of Derek M Design sent me this aerial photo of the house (via Google Earth).
+A reader named Derek sent me this aerial photo of the house (via Google Earth).
 As he says, from this overview you can see that the house is much larger in real life than it appears in the film:

-Derek also wrote a post about the real Peppard Cottage with some current photos and stories about how it looks today that you have to see: Peppard Cottage Revisited.
+He also wrote a post about the real Peppard Cottage with some current photos and stories about how it looks today: Peppard Cottage Revisited.

 UPDATE: You can take a tour of the London townhouse that the Schlegel sisters lived in at 6 Wickham Place here.
 It’s now on the market, so we can compare how it looked in the movie in 1992 to how it looks today after an extensive renovation.